z3dtech/npm-introspect/README.md

 ```bash
 introspect [any additional packages to analyze] [port]
 ```
 Run ```introspect``` in the root directory of any project you are interested in analyzing.
-It will parse the package.json and return the visualization.
+It will parse the package.json and return a visualization of your project's dependencies.

 It will throw an error if it does not find a package.json.